bnonn/anvil/README.md

 Because the axiomatic system relies on layout primitives and a clear view of the cascade, class namespacing is extremely helpful.
 We don't need anything as extensive as https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/, but we will take the general idea and use symbols to namespace our major class types:

- - `@` for layout axioms: abstract, implementation-agnostic structural objects; e.g. `.@stack`
+ - `@` for layout primitives: abstract, implementation-agnostic structures; e.g. `.@stack`
- - `+` for components: concrete, functional implementations that rely on the axioms; e.g. `.+masthead`
+  - `+` for objects: concrete, functional implementations or compositions of the primitives; e.g. `.+masthead`
+  - `&` for primitive- or object-specific variations; e.g., `<div class="@box .&reversed">` to invert the colors; essentially a way to build in booleans
  - `!` for utilities: helper classes that make single-use overrides at the implementation level; e.g. `.!text-align:center`
  - `[is|has]-` for states; e.g. `.is-active`
  - `js\` for classes that bind to JavaScript, in order to separate style and functionality; e.g. `.js\is-active`

-Axioms are defined using mixins that can then be included in components.
+Primitives are defined using mixins that can then be included in objects.
 This means that at the implementation level, it isn't necessary to manually declare every element's structural type.
 E.g., we do _not_ need to do this:
 ```
 <dialog class="@cover">
 	<ul class="@stack fa-ul">